jfangwang/HBChecker/README.md

 ## Pending List of Features Coming
 * Add a flag to change login credentials
 * Automatically know which project to check for without knowledge of the project number.
+* Auto update program to get the most recent changes of the repo.
+* Use cookies to speed up the login process

 ## Author
 Jonny Wang from NHV Cohort #13